How can record labels and music distributors reach Generation Z?

 For about ten years, the music industry focused on the Millennials as their target group.
 They were the generation that had the most purchasing power.
 But now, the time has come to focus on Generation Z.

-People who are grown up with social media and streaming services like Spotify to discover music.
+People who grew up with social media and streaming services like Spotify to discover music.

 How can record labels and music aggregators create the best engagement for the music of their clients among Generation Z?

 Generation Z refers to people born between 1995 and 2009.
 Called ‘digital natives’, they haven’t known a time when the internet was not part of daily life.
 It’s the generation of kids of Millennials (or Generation Y, born 1980-2000).

 According to a research report from Spotify on Gen Z, 66% of them use more than one internet device at a time, 75% strongly prefer their smartphone over other devices and the average Gen Z’er spends ten and a half hours online daily.

 If there are 24 hours in a day, and you use 8 of them for sleep..
 That means more than half of the day!
 They spend 23 hours a week online watching video content, and prefer short form content on TikTok or YouTube.
 Feeling the pressure to be perfect on Instagram, Gen Z are looking for other ways to connect online, leading to younger audiences on networks like TikTok and Snapchat.